maggoatt/on-display/README.md

 # on-display
-blog (in progress): combining art, STEM, and humanity into one, rightfully so.
+blog (in progress): combining art, STEM, and us into one, rightfully so.